Star Trek V: The Final Frontier: Development

 Producer Harve Bennett was exhausted by his work on the previous three Star Trek films and wanted to move on, feeling that he was not part of the Star Trek "family" and that he had been mistreated by Nimoy.
 When Shatner tried to convince Bennett to reconsider, the producer insisted on a meeting at his home.
 After several hours of discussion Bennett agreed to return.
 Bennett disagreed with several elements of Shatner's story, feeling that, because no-one could assuredly answer the question of God's existence, the ending of the film would never be satisfying.
 Bennett also told Shatner that the film had the feeling of a tone poem rather than an adventure story.
 The studio agreed with Bennett, reasoning that the subject matter could be too weighty or offensive to theatergoers.

 Shatner and Bennett began reworking the story.
 Concerned that knowing the renegade Sybok's motivation from the beginning of the story was anticlimactic, the team moved the revelation to later in the story.
 Shatner said that Bennett also suggested turning the God entity into an "evil alien pretending to be God for his own gain".
 Having satisfied themselves and Paramount with the adjustments, Shatner and Bennett approached Star Trek II: The Wrath of Khan writer and director Nicholas Meyer to pen the script, but he was unavailable.
 Bennett found a script by David Loughery and showed his work to Shatner, who agreed that he would be a good fit for the task of scripting Star Trek.

 Not everyone was happy with the story.
-Star Trek creator Roddenberry objected to the characters' search for God in general, and, more particularly, the idea of a God as portrayed by Western religion.
+Star Trek creator Gene Roddenberry objected to the characters' search for God in general, and, more particularly, the idea of a God as portrayed by Western religion.
 One of Roddenberry's employees suggested some of his employer's animosity towards the story stemmed back to Star Trek: The Motion Picture.
 Roddenberry had wanted to approach that film with similar ideas that investigated the nature of God but was rejected by Paramount.
-Roddenberry, Nimoy and Kelley all disagreed that Spock and McCoy would betray Kirk, which Loughery explained was done to give a conflict in which "one man stands alone" from the rest.
+Roddenberry, Nimoy and DeForest Kelley all disagreed that Spock and McCoy would betray Kirk, which Loughery explained was done to give a conflict in which "one man stands alone" from the rest.